thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/related-entities-aggregation-calculated-field.md

 * TOC
 {:toc}

-**Related entities aggregation** — this type of calculated field performs data aggregation from related entities (devices, assets, customers, or the tenant) at a single relation level.
+Aggregate the **latest data** from multiple related entities (devices, assets, customers, or the tenant) and store the result in the target entity.

 Aggregation is executed only across **direct (single-level) relations**, ensuring precise and predictable selection of entities for processing.